SebastianLacayo44/Slack-Bot-Rebill-Data/README.md

 # Industry

-Projects I have completed at work, shared with management permission and annoymized.
+Projects I have completed at work, anoymized and shared with permission by management.
 Descriptions of the projects below!

 # Projects